parvinderrakhra/Assignment---Week-1/README.md

 #### Savings
 Smart contracts remove the need for intermediaries to handle transactions and, by extension, their associated time delays and fees.

+## Competition
+Ethereum has been a popular platform, and has attracted millions of daily users to its platform.
+The increases in people using the platform has resulted in transactional bottlenecks, high gas fees (transaction fees to interacct with platform), inefficient energy consumption and slow processing.
+While Ethereum is not going away and need time to get their house in order, new blockchain cryptos are growing in popularity and eating up Ethereum's market share.
+Some of these blockchians, are Layer 2 solutions built on Ethereum, copy of Ethereum with an updated protocol or a complete new take on how a private blockchain should work.
+Some of the notable projects are as follow

+### Polkadot
+Polkadot, described as "Next generation Blockchian" was cofounded by one of the Ethereum's cofounder - Gavin Woods,  was conceptualized as a part of the Web 3.0 hierarchy.
+Polkadot, connects multiple chains to greatly improve scalability and security.
+Polkadot crypto lets developers create their own blockchains, termed Parachains.
+These blockchains use Polkadot’s relay to speed and scale up transactions.

+### Cardano
+Cardano, founded by Ethereum's cofounder Charles Hoskinsen, is considered a third generation Blockahin, Cardano supports Proof of stake mechanism on its platform, which is considered a more environmentally sustainable alternative to Ethereum.
+Cardano recently got updated to smart contract functionality via Alonzo hard fork in, *September of 2021*.
+Time will tell whether Cardano can unseat Ethereum, or if similar learning curves will occur as more users transact on the Cardano blockchain.

+### Solana
+Solana, also touted as a fourth-generation blockchain that supports Proof-of-History - similar to Proof-of-Stake but with time stamping to speed up the process further.
+Solana has a blazing fast block time of 400ms as compared to Ethereum’s 10-second and Bitcoin’s 10-minute limit.
+It comes with built-in support for smart contracts.